carbon-language/carbon-lang/llvm/docs/UserGuides.rst

 :doc:`AMDGPUUsage`
    This document describes using the AMDGPU backend to compile GPU kernels.

-:doc:`AMDGPUDwarfProposalForHeterogeneousDebugging`
+:doc:`AMDGPUDwarfExtensionsForHeterogeneousDebugging`
-   This document describes a DWARF proposal to support heterogeneous debugging for targets such as the AMDGPU backend.
+   This document describes DWARF extensions to support heterogeneous debugging for targets such as the AMDGPU backend.